-Withdrawals are from areas with water stress % withdrawn from areas with water stress Comparison with previous reporting year Please explain Row 1 Yes 26-50 Lower WRI McCormick use the WRI Aqueduct tool to understand how our facilities relate to areas of water stress.
-This was used to determine which sites are in water stressed areas, to improve our internal understanding of water risks.
-The % of facilities in areas of water stress decreased from 42% in 2019 to 36% in 2020.
-Water stress is defined by the WRI Aqueduct tool through the ratio of total water withdrawals with the availability of renewable surface or groundwater.
-For example, our Mojave facility in the United States was identified as being in a region of water stress.
-However, the site is near a large urban area where water
+Withdrawals are from areas with water stress % withdrawn from areas with water stress Comparison with previous reporting year Please explain Row 1 Yes 26-50 About the same WRI Aqueduct McCormick use the WRI Aqueduct tool to understand how our facilities relate to areas

-is from municipal supplies, and

-the volumes used are not

-significant.
-Water could be
+of water stress.
+This was used

+to determine which sites are in

+water stressed areas, to

+improve our internal

+understanding of water risks.

+Water stress is defined by the

+WRI Aqueduct tool as the ratio

+of total water withdrawals to the

+available renewable surface and

+groundwater.
+The percentage of

-trucked in if the water supply
+facilities in areas of water stress

-was at risk.
+remained about the same at

+36%.